-A super soft stomach, extra skin, a diastasis recti of 2-3 fingers and a not so pretty bellybutton.
+A super soft stomach, extra skin, a hernia, diastasis recti of 3 or more fingers, and a not so pretty bellybutton.
 Things that make it hard for me to wear just any bathing suit.
-I haven’t worn a bikini since I had my first except for pregnancy!
+I haven’t worn a bikini since I had my first, except during my second pregnancy!
 I do love big bellies in a bikini!

-Now that my belly finally came out let’s dive in to all the swimsuits I tried following Shana’s very subjective tips plus some I discovered along the way.
+Now that my belly is finally out, let’s dive into all the swimsuits I tried following Shana’s very subjective tips, plus some I discovered along the way.

-Nop, they are not.
+Nope, they are not.
 They are great to cover stretch marks if you want to cover them.
 But if I didn’t have all that extra skin and weird bellybutton, I would wear a bikini despite the stretch marks.
-I didn’t even want to try it on because I knew I wouldn’t have any control on my pooch and there are better options.
+I didn’t even want to try it on because I knew I wouldn’t have any control on my tummy and there are better options.

 This is definitely some of the best postpartum swimwear out there when it includes some ruching.
 Ruching helps to hide all that’s going on in your belly and make it pretty.